Skip to Main Content

 Summary

-• The conditions of mutually exclusive and independent are more applicable to objects like dice, coins, and cards than to categorizing people due to the complexity and exceptions in human characteristics.
+• The conditions of mutually exclusive and independent are less applicable to categories involving people due to the complexity and exceptions within human characteristics.

-• Processes without replacement are never considered independent since the outcome of one event influences the probability of subsequent events.
+• Processes without replacement are never independent, affecting the probability calculations in sequential events.

 Chapters